Ryan Helsley: St. Louis Cardinals (2019–2025)

-New York Mets
+New York Mets (2025)

 On July 30, 2025, the Cardinals traded Helsley to the New York Mets in exchange for prospects Jesus Baez, Nate Dohm, and Frank Elissalt.
 Helsley immediately made an impact on the Mets, blowing four saves and recording a 10.38 ERA across 9 2/3 innings pitched in August.
 He improved in September, giving up no runs across his last seven innings of the season.

 Across 22 games for the Mets in 2025, he was 0–3 with a 7.20 ERA, giving up 20 runs (16 earned) in 20 innings pitched.

+Baltimore Orioles (2026–present)

+On December 1, 2025, Helsley signed a two-year, $28 million contract with the Baltimore Orioles.
+On July 3, 2026, Helsley was placed on the injured list due to right elbow discomfort.
+He was transferred to the 60-day injured list on July 19.
+Helsley was shut down for the remainder of the 2026 season on September 19, with Orioles president of baseball operations Mike Elias saying the team decided against contracting his buildup to prioritize the next season.

 Personal life

 Helsley is a Christian.
 Helsley and his wife, Alex, married in July 2021.
 Their first child, a daughter, was born in August 2022.

 Helsley is a citizen of the Cherokee Nation and has some ability to speak the Cherokee language.

 During the 2019 National League Division Series against the Atlanta Braves, Helsley was asked about the Braves' rallying cry "The Tomahawk Chop".
 Helsley said he found the fans' chanting and arm motions insulting and that the chop depicts natives "in this kind of caveman-type people way who aren't intellectual".
 Helsley's comments prompted the Braves to stop handing out foam tomahawks, playing the chop music, or showing the chop graphic when the series returned to Atlanta for game 5.
 The Braves released a statement saying they would "continue to evaluate how we activate elements of our brand, as well as the overall in-game experience" and that they would continue a "dialogue with those in the Native American community after the postseason concludes".

 He grew up a St. Louis Cardinals fan.